18F/handbook/_pages/how-we-work/tools/slack.md

 - **Do not post anything that would make our systems vulnerable or would impact the privacy of others if it fell into the wrong hands.** See [18F's list of alternatives](../sensitive-information/#tools).
 - **Assume everything you share will be made public**.
 Treat Slack as a public forum — you have _no_ privacy.
 This includes file uploads to Slack.

-## Usage of 18F's Slack
+## Usage of TTS's Slack

-Slack is required for all 18F staff (including PIFs).
-We can also invite people outside 18F to have access to a **single channel** on our Slack account.
+Slack is required for all TTS staff.
+We can also invite people outside TTS to have access to a **single channel** on our Slack account.
 These single-channel users are free, and don't need financial authorization from TeamOps or security clearance from Infrastructure.
 These users may include:

-- Vendors _under contract_ (not just a Terms of Service) with 18F
+- Vendors _under contract_ (not just a Terms of Service) with TTS
-- Vendors with GSA who are working on a project with 18F, for which we have an Memorandum of Understanding (MOU)
+- Vendors with GSA who are working on a project with TTS, for which we have an Memorandum of Understanding (MOU)
-- Partners at federal agencies whose projects are under an Interagency Agreement with 18F
+- Partners at federal agencies whose projects are under an Interagency Agreement with TTS
 - Federal staff with government email addresses (for example, friends at the USDS, CFPB, other teams inside GSA, etc.)
 - Members of the public collaborating on an open source project in a public channel via [chat.18f.gov](https://chat.18f.gov)